simoncampos1022/RAG-System-arXivRAG-Multimodal-Conversational/README.md

 - **Document Processing**: Unstructured library for PDF partitioning
 - **Embedding & Retrieval**: LangChain's MultiVectorRetriever with Hugging Face embeddings
 - **Language Model**: Google's Gemini API for summarization and response generation

-## Demo Files

-The repository includes demo files in the `demo/` directory:
-- `demo-pdf.pdf`: A sample PDF for testing
-- `demo-question.txt`: Sample questions to ask about the PDF

-## Notebook

-The `notebooks/cookbook.ipynb` contains the original development code and can be used to explore the RAG pipeline components in an interactive environment.